Why Hiring a Local Attorney is a Good Idea

 A Wake County defense attorney is going to know that a first conviction for shoplifting in a Class 3 misdemeanor, but a second conviction within three years is a Class 2 misdemeanor.
 A lawyer is going to know what charge will revoke your probation, and what charge will only violate your probation.
 An attorney can point you towards diversion programs.
 A criminal lawyer has more trial experience in a month than most average citizens will have in their entire lives.

 To conclude, there is nothing preventing anyone from representing themselves on criminal charges, but as my mother used to say, just because you can do something, it doesn’t mean you should.
-We here at Kurtz and Blum go to bat for our clients every day, and we’re always in your corner if you need us.
+We here at Kurtz & Blum, PLLC go to bat for our clients every day, and we’re always in your corner if you need us.